 The radio is a tremendous resource of listening material and the internet has suddenly opened this world up for classroom use.
 Instead of listening to the crackling and fading of shortwave transmissions, it’s now possible to save clear copies of programmes from all around the world.
 Here are some ideas for working with these in class.

-Ideas for using advent calendars in the classroom.
+Take a look at some of Jim Scrivener's exciting ideas for using advent calendars in the classroom.

 Do you keep your receipts?
 Jim Scrivener presents some innovative ideas for using these in the classroom, including role-plays, crime-solving and guessing games!